honzikom/AoC2022/README.md

 ## Day05
 The biggest issue was loading data.
 After some thoughtful thinking I decided to split input into "crates" and "moves" (input part1 and input part2).
 Moves are straightforward, easy splitting.
 I decided to setup crates as character matrix and pull columns with letters into vector of vectors.
 Suprisingly I had mistake in my code that solved Star II before Start I (missing reverse).
 It was fun!

+# Day06
+I hoped for something more difficult since i had 2 hours of *free* time during meeting.
+I was afraid of part II what comes, but my code didn't need any changes except for some constants.